bcgov/GDX-Analytics/README.md

 ## GDX Analytics

-This block represents an instance of Government of British Columbia’s Snowplow tracking which identifies and tracks the way users engage with the website or application.
+This block represents an instance of Government of British Columbia’s Snowplow tracking.
+This includes pushing custom events to the Snowplow Tracker, and generation of cryptographically signed SSO embed URL pointing to a dashboard.

 ## Features

-Snowplow is a Cloud-native web, mobile and event analytics that runs on AWS (RedShift).
+Snowplow is a Cloud-native web, mobile and event analytics that runs on AWS (RedShift) which identifies and tracks the way users engage with the website or application.

 ## Project Status